adonisjs/v5-docs/content/guides/http/request.md

 ### is
 Returns the best matching content type of the request by matching against the given types.

-The content type is picked from the `Content-Type` header and request must have body.
+The content type is picked from the `Content-Type` header, and the request must have a body.

 ```ts
 const contentType = request.is(['json', 'xml'])